 Talk to friends about letting you come to their dorms during an emergency

 I have gone to dorms of friends during fire alarms as well, since they know I don’t like sitting outside surrounded by flashing lights.
 Have a couple of backup places you can go as well.
+Here are fifteen addresses to memorize on campus.

 Ask about a fire safe room in the building